 Survivor’s guilt is a common and well-documented response of those left behind in a layoff.
 And I was deep in it.
 I could feel the tug of those who’d left.
 I sensed they wanted answers, probably felt disconnected or devalued regardless of the communication that it wasn’t performance-based.

 And, I knew that I couldn’t be supportive of them all, even if we had developed friendships working together.
 So, I either reached out to some or set a gentle boundary to those who’d reached out.
 I let them know I cared about them.
 I let them know that I also was shocked, and I needed time to process what had just happened.

 Where your attention goes, your energy flows

 Bringing awareness to our natural human tendency toward fear-induced reactions to a layoff can help us bring compassion to the part of ourselves trying to strategize change, disappointment and the unknown out of our life.

 In the Fall of 2019, the number of U.S. layoffs and terminations crept upwards of 1.8 million according to the Bureau of Labor Statistics’ Job Openings and Labor Turnover Survey.

 Compared to those who were employed (either full-time or part-time), roughly 1.4% of the previous year’s workforce were laid off or terminated in 2019.

-For those remaining in the organization the very natural, fear-based responses to a layoff include:
+For those remaining in the organization, the very natural, fear-based reactions to a layoff include:

 - heightened job insecurity in anticipation of additional layoffs, risk aversion or paranoia.